ppetroskevicius/tiny-config/README.md

 ## Overview

-This repository contains scripts to automate the setup of a new Ubuntu machine or VM.
-The script installs essential packages, sets up SSH keys, Git, and 1Password CLI.
+This repository contains scripts to automate the setup of a new Ubuntu machine The script installs essential packages, sets up SSH keys, Git, and 1Password CLI.
 Other setup scripts from the private GitHub repositories could be run later.
 This setup aims to have least dependencies and be _tiny_.